Runaway (1984 American film)

-Runaway is a 1984 American science fiction action film written and directed by Michael Crichton, starring Tom Selleck, Gene Simmons, Cynthia Rhodes and Kirstie Alley.
+Runaway is a 1984 American science-fiction action film written and directed by Michael Crichton, and starring Tom Selleck, Gene Simmons (in his film debut), Cynthia Rhodes and Kirstie Alley.
 Selleck portrays a police officer assigned to track down dangerous robots, while Simmons is a scientist who hopes to profit from his manipulation of robots.

-The film was a box office disappointment and received mixed reviews.
+The film was released by TriStar Pictures on December 14, 1984.
+It was a box office disappointment and received mixed reviews.

 Plot

 In 1991, robots are commonplace.
 When they malfunction and become dangerous, they are "runaways" handled by a division of the police trained in robotics.

 Sgt.
 Jack R. Ramsay, a veteran officer, joined the "runaway" squad after an incident in which his fear of heights allowed a criminal to escape and kill a family.
 After years on the job, he and his new partner Karen Thompson find themselves handling the first robotic homicide.
 Investigating a household robot that murdered a family, Jack discovers strange integrated circuits that override a robot's safety features and direct it to attack humans.
 These circuits are created from master templates, enabling them to be mass-produced.

 Ramsay cannot learn anything from uncooperative informants who end up dead but eventually discovers that the perpetrator is Dr. Charles Luther.
-Luther, while working for a defense contractor, developed a program that allows a robot to thermographically identify a human from amidst cover and to differentiate between humans.
+Luther, while working for a defense contractor, developed a program that allows a robot to thermographically identify a human from amid cover and to differentiate between humans.
 Seeing the profit potential, he killed his fellow researchers and tried to sell the technology on the black market.
 A failed attempt to arrest Luther results in the recovery of another of his weapons, a smart bullet: a miniature heat seeking missile capable of locking onto a human target's unique heat signature.

 While investigating, Ramsay and Thompson find Jackie Rogers, who was once Luther's lover.
 She double-crossed him and stole the circuit templates, intending to sell them.
 When they create a ruse to transfer Jackie to safety, Luther attacks the police convoy with robotic smart bombs.
 They discover that the bombs are zeroing in on a bug in Jackie's purse and throw the bag out the window before a bomb reaches the car.